The truth about collagen

 How do I increase my collagen?

-It's actually easier and more effective to increase collagen production via your diet than taking a collagen supplement.
+It's actually easier and more effective to increase collagen production via your diet, or a supplement formulated to increase your own body's collagen production, than taking a collagen supplement.

-If you take collagen as a supplement, it gets broken down into its individual amino acids before being absorbed and used across the body.
+If you take animal or marine collagen as a supplement (remember, there's no such thing as vegan collagen), it gets broken down into its individual amino acids before being absorbed and used across the body.
 The more effective option is to ensure you get enough protein in your diet to allow your body to make its own collagen, and increase consumption of foods that contain the three vital amino acids - glycine, proline and arginine.

 Great foods high in one or more of these amino acids include: